wp-plugins/shortpixel-image-optimiser/readme.txt

 = 1.4.0 =

 * Bulk image processing improved so it can optimize all the images in background while admin page is open
-* small changes in readme.txt descrption
+* small changes in readme.txt description

 = 1.3.5 =